Hilarioo/Recipe-App/README.md

-# Recipe-App

-Jose H. Gonzalez-Martinez
-Student ID # 918599427

-## Proposal
-**App Name:** 	Recipe App
+# IOS Recipe App

+## Summaary
-**Purpose:** 	Allows a user to browse an open source API for recipes.
-If a user creates an account, they will be able to browse recipes and save favorite recipes.
+Allows a user to browse an open source API for recipes.
+If a user creates an account, they will be able to browse recipes and save their favorite recipe(s).

 ####Test Login functionality